 It has taken 12 years, and plenty of lessons, to get the formula right with our international Marketing agency, ZINC.
-But quite simply, turning any work place into a great workplace boils down to five, crucially important steps.
+But quite simply, turning any workplace into a great working environment boils down to five, crucially important steps.

 Step 1: It has to come from the heart

-If you create a positive environment where the right people are encouraged to develop and extend themselves in ways that matter to them, they will love coming to work, and in turn, produce a high quality of work that not only generates healthy profit, but ensure the company’s sustainability as well.
+If you create a positive environment where the right people are encouraged to develop and extend themselves in ways that matter to them, they will love coming to work, and in turn, produce a high quality of work that not only generates a healthy profit but ensures the company’s sustainability as well.

 It’s strange that companies hire people to fulfil a role, and then use commission structures to incentivise them to perform well in that role.
 When you claim to hire some of the brightest minds in the industry, would they not then take advantage of that structure to their own benefit?

-Step 2: People Power: not just a HR issue
+Step 2: People Power: not just an HR issue

 Our hiring process takes longer than many other companies, but it is thanks to this thorough method that nearly every team member who walks through our doors every morning is a perfect ‘fit’ for their role in the company.
 But even then, we still sometimes get it wrong.
 When this happens, you need to recognise it quickly and make changes to fix it.

 The series of interviews begins with an initial screening by our recruitment partner, followed by an interview with the person hiring for the position, and then a skills interview.
 A culture interview is next, conducted by members of the company that the candidate will not work with.
 The culture interview isn’t about the role, but to find out if the candidate will fit into the ZINC culture.
 Once hired, the new team member does not work on a project or come in contact with a client until they have completed a structured induction program.
 This is to get the new person up to speed and comfortable in the company, and also to feel like part of the team from the get-go.